omidPakshekar/myweb2/README.md

 - Seyyed Hossein Mirhosseini (960122680028)
 - Omid Pakshekar (960122681009)

-# Age Predictor Application
-This project predicts a person's age in a photo or video.
-We wrote two models for this project, one with keras and the other with opencv

 ## Age_net.caffemodel
   This is the model that you must download before running AgeDetection_(Using CV)